Jason Judd, Ed.D

 Email

 Jason joined Educate Maine in 2016 as the Project>Login Program Director and took on a variety of roles until he was named Executive Director in 2019.
 Jason worked as a teacher, college and career counselor, director of studies, and academic dean at Maine Central Institute (MCI) prior to joining Educate Maine.
 He has a bachelor’s degree from the University of Maine at Farmington in secondary education English, a master’s degree from the University of Southern Maine in educational leadership, and a doctorate in organizational leadership studies from Northeastern University.
 His dissertation focused on how leaders foster and support innovation at their schools.
-Jason is the past chairman of the Board of Trustees for the Maine School of Science and Mathematics.
-He currently serves as a board member for the Maine 4-H Foundation, the advisory board of Live and Work in Maine, and the education advisory board of the Gulf of Maine Research Institute.
+Jason is the past chairman of the Board of Trustees for the Maine School of Science and Mathematics, and currently serves on the Board of Visitors for the University of Maine at Farmington.
+Jason serves as a board member for the Maine 4-H Foundation, Maine Space Grant Consortium, Rural Youth Institute, Maine State Workforce Board, and Live and Work in Maine.

 James Murphy